Patricia Lee (judge)

-Patricia Lee (born 1974/1975) is an American lawyer from Nevada who serves as a justice of the Nevada Supreme Court.
+Patricia Lee (born 1974 or 1975) is an American lawyer who has served as a justice of the Nevada Supreme Court since 2022.

 Early life and education

 Lee was born in South Korea to an African American military father and a native Korean mother.
 She graduated from Lompoc High School in 1993.
 She earned a Bachelor of Arts in psychology and communications from the University of Southern California in 1997 and a Juris Doctor from the George Washington University Law School in 2002.

 Career

-From 2002 to 2022, Lee worked at the law firm Hutchison and Steffen, becoming partner in 2009.
+From 2002 to 2022, Lee worked at the law firm Hutchison & Steffen, becoming partner in 2009.

 Nevada Supreme Court

-In October 2022, Lee was one of six applicants to apply for the vacancy on the Nevada Supreme Court.
+In October 2022, Lee was one of six applicants for the vacancy on the Nevada Supreme Court.
 On November 21, 2022, Governor Steve Sisolak appointed Lee as a justice of the Nevada Supreme Court to fill the seat left by the resignation of Justice Abbi Silver.
 She is the first African American woman and the first Asian American to serve on the Nevada Supreme Court.